You’re not alone. These two treadmills are some of the most popular models in the mid-priced treadmill market.

 The Sole F80 console is backlit and well laid out.
 It gives you all of your workout feedback at a glance and even includes some fun stuff like a cooling fan and iPod dock with speakers:

-You’ll also notice that there’s an adjustable holder for your tablet above the console.
-So you can attach your tablet and surf the net that way or use it to watch your favorite shows or movies.
+You’ll also notice that there’s an adjustable holder for your tablet above the console on the Proform 5000.
+So you can attach your tablet and surf the web as you run or watch your favorite movies or shows for some added entertainment.
+You don’t get this on the Sole F80 treadmill.

 Proform 5000 vs Sole F80 – Motor